maylay/postActiv/README.md

 further setup.
 You will want to have a database available for postActiv, of course.

+## Configuration
+The main configuration file for postActiv (excepting configurations for dependency software or some plugins) is config.php in your postActiv root directory.
+If you edit any other file in the directory, like lib/default.php (where most of the defaults are defined), you will lose your configuration options in any upgrade, and you will wish that you had been more careful.

+You can read <CONFIGURING> to get the full summary of different options available to customize your postActiv install.

 ## Compatibility
 Being a fork of GNU social, most plugins that work with GNU social 1.2.0-beta4, the version of GNU social it was forked from, should also work with postActiv.